It’s the most wonderful time of the year…

 For instance, you decide that you want to add 10 additional clients a year to your organization.

 And let's say you know that on average you close about 30% of the customer base you speak with.

 You know that you need to speak with between 30-35 prospects this year.

-The number for you to track would be how many prospects you are speaking to each week and each month.
-Then, ask yourself - what can I do to increase that number?
+To get started, the number for you to track would be how many prospects you are speaking to each week and each month.
+Then, ask yourself – what can I do to increase that number?

 Of course, you can end up driving yourself crazy and wasting a ton of time tracking metrics that don’t matter.
-For example, if your goal is to increase sales, tracking your Tik Tok views is not the best use of your time.
-However, using the numbers that lead directly to progress on your goals indicates whether you are on track for your goal or if you need some help.
+For example, if your business goal is to increase sales, tracking your Tik Tok channel views is not the best use of your time.
+However, using the numbers that lead directly to progress on your objectives indicates whether you are on track for your goal or if you need some help.

 You can drive yourself silly getting so far into the numbers.
 But put a priority on the numbers that fit with your business and the way you sell.

-Those are the things to watch most closely to indicate whether you are on track for your goal or need some help.
+Those are the things to watch most closely to indicate whether you are on track for your business goal or need some help.

 6. You don’t know how to achieve your business goals

 I remember when I hit “send” on the first email for “Linked U” my initial course on getting leads through LinkedIn.
 I had a sinking feeling in the pit of my stomach.
 “I don’t really know what I’m doing here – what if this doesn’t work out as we planned?”